BLOOMINGTON — After a “superb journey” that lasted 37 years, Brad Barker is promoting his Honda dealership in Bloomington to the O’Brien Auto Team.

 “Ironically, Uncle Al leased me a 1974 Cutlass, which turned into the pleasant automobile Oldsmobile made at the time,” Barker recalled.
 “My payments had been like $three hundred a month, and I changed into handiest making $2 hundred a month.
 I needed to discover a full-time process, so I started promoting vehicles in 1975.”

-By 1979, he’d become a favorite supervisor of the Barker dealership that had extended to 5 traces of vehicles.
-However, he decided to move to Florida, where he pursued his dream of playing professional golf for numerous years.
+By 1979, he’d become a favorite supervisor of the Barker dealership, which had expanded to five traces of vehicles.
+However, he moved to Florida, where he pursued his dream of playing professional golf for numerous years.

 “I figured out it wasn’t supposed for me.
 I spent $50,000 and made $7,000,” he recalled.